 Instead, you’ll explore a bizarre kingdom that’s been left incomplete.
 On the hunt to find the King who left it to sit, players meet a swan that winds up being their guide for an incredible journey.
 Along the way, you’ll create unique works of art, that bring the clean slate of a world to life.

 The gameplay is simple, tasking players to toss black ink balls around to uncover hidden terrain.
 There isn’t much to it, which is why The Unfinished Swan finds itself being critiqued as a walking simulator.
-At the very least, it’s one of the best walking simulator games out there, so that’s something, right?
+At the very least, it’s one of the best walking simulator games on the Vita, so that’s something, right?

 7. Everybody’s Gone to the Rapture